-Are you wondering how to create a slip knot for your crochet project?
+Are you wondering how to create a slip knot for your crochet or knit project?
 You've come to the right place!
 As a Craft Yarn Council Certified Instructor, I'm here to offer you tutorials that will teach you the best way to complete techniques and stitches.

 Creating a slip knot for crochet is the first skill that most beginners will learn.
 It's the first step of creating a chain.
 Chains are the foundation stitches that all subsequent stitches in your project are worked into.
 The humble little slip knot prevents the chain from unraveling.
 You must create a slip knot before getting your yarn on the hook.
 The only exception to this is when you're making a magic circle.